 Q: Can I manually move data from one region to another?

-A: No. Currently, we do not support automatic migration of data between regions.
-Contact Atlassian Support if you want to force a realm migration for a given app (with data loss), or contact us if you have specific migration needs.
+A: Yes.
+Currently, you can follow this documentation: https://support.atlassian.com/security-and-access-policies/docs/move-data-to-another-location/.
+Or, you can contact Atlassian Support if you want to force a realm migration for a given app (with data loss).
+Feel free to contact us if you have specific migration needs.

 Q: What data is recoverable after a forced realm migration and full reindex?